MarikoTagawa/kosen-mongolia-materials/network-basics/README.md

 # Network Basics

 This folder contains learning materials for the **Network Basics** course.
+This course was developed by Mariko Tagawa based on the Networking Basics course in CISCO Network Academy.
+This course was delivered to 4 and 5 grade students from the Computer Science department of Mongol Kosen.

 ## Contents
 - `slides/` — Visual explanations of basic networking concepts (OSI, IP, etc.)